ARMmbed/mbed-os/docs/design-documents/tools/cmake.md

 * A `CMakeLists.txt` entry point in the Mbed OS root, describing the top level build specification for the Mbed OS source tree.
 * `CMakeLists.txt` entry points in each Mbed OS module subdirectory, describing the build specification for a module or component

-A number of CMake scripts are contained in the `mbed-os/cmake` directory:
+A number of CMake scripts are contained in the `mbed-os/tools/cmake` directory:
+* `core.cmake` - selects the core script from the `cmake/cores` directory, based on the value of the `MBED_CPU_CORE` variable
+* `profile.cmake` - selects the profile script from the `cmake/profiles` directory, based on the value of the `MBED_PROFILE` variable
 * `toolchain.cmake` - selects the toolchain script from the `cmake/toolchains` directory, based on the value of the `MBED_TOOLCHAIN` variable
-* `profile.cmake` - selects the profile script from the `cmake/profiles` directory, based on the value of the `MBED_PROFILE` variable
-* `core.cmake` - selects the core script from the `cmake/cores` directory, based on the value of the `MBED_CPU_CORE` variable
 * `util.cmake` - custom CMake helper functions and macros
-* `app.cmake` - contains part of the build specification for an application

 The next sections will describe static CMake files within Mbed OS Core repository.